 What caused the Plague of Justinian?

-It had long been suspected from Propcopius’ description that the Plague of Justinian was in fact bubonic plague, the cause of the infamous Black Death that occurred in the 14th century.
+It had long been suspected from Procopius’ description that the Plague of Justinian was, in fact, bubonic plague, the cause of the infamous Black Death that occurred in the 14th century.
 In 2012 it was finally confirmed that this was the case.
-A team of researchers anlaysed human remains from ancient gravesites from the period and detected the presence of Yersinia Pestis DNA.
+A team of researchers analysed human remains from ancient gravesites from the period and detected the presence of Yersinia Pestis DNA.

 Yersinia Pestis is a particularly nasty bacterium that can infect both animals and humans.
 It uses rats and other rodents as a reservoir species.
 Fleas then act as a vector species, acquiring Yersinia Pestis whilst feeding on the infected rodent and the bacteria is then passed to humans via a fleabite.
 The classic sign of bubonic plague are buboes, horribly swollen lymph nodes.
 These most commonly appear in the inguinal nodes, situated in the groin region because most fleabites occur on the legs.
 Those infected will first experience fevers, chills and muscle pains before developing septicaemia or pneumonic plague.
 Death can occur in less than 2 weeks.

 It seems that just as The Black Death was carried by rat fleas living on black rats that were passengers on merchant ships, so too was the Justinian Plague carried around the ports and trade routes of the Mediterranean.